harleydutton/tabula-rasa/sections/world/world creation/Worldbuilding Elements.md

 Worldbuilding templates are writing prompts designed to help you flesh out a [[World]].
 G.R.A.P.E.S and H.E.R.M.E.T.I.C.S. are two I am aware of that are fairly searchable and come in acronym form.
-Regardless, I have sampled the questions of a handful of worldbuilding templates and below is a list of worldbuilding elements you can use to kick-start thinking about your world.
+Regardless, I have sampled the questions of a handful of worldbuilding templates and compiled a list of worldbuilding elements you can use to kick-start thinking about your world.

 - afterlife
 - agriculture